ditrit/workflows/README.md

 The purpose is to implement TOSCA declarative workflows defined at node type and relationship type level as described in the OASIS normative document
 [TOSCA Simple Profile in YAML Version 1.1](http://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.1/TOSCA-Simple-Profile-YAML-v1.1.pdf).

 Workflow definition is parsed into a simple rule based RETE like engine.
-Orchestration is launched simply inserting facts (nodes and relationships instances) into the RETE network.
-Both facts and RETE rules are stored into Consul.
+Engine uses a set of workers which insert facts into RETE rules and execute operations.
+Workers are sateless and coordination is provided using LINDA coordination language primitives.
+Consul is used as storage backend (used for facts and RETE rules) and as the Tuple-Space used by workers.

+## Resiliency and high availibility
+- Facts are ditributed between workers in such a way two workers can consume each fact at all time.
+- If a worker die or fail before releasing a fact, the second worker consumes this fact less than a second later.
+- Facts distribution is triggered 3 seconds after each worker creation or die.

 ## The exemple
 - Workflows implemented are standard `install and uninstall TOSCA workflow as defined in § "7.4.2 Weaving improvements" of the normative document.
-- Facts used as exemple describe connections between 4 nodes : [`A-->B B-->D D-->C and A -->C], each node being hosted onto a 'srv' node (A is hosted on srvA, B is hosted on srvB, C is hosted on srvC and D is hosted on D).
+- Facts used as exemple describe connections between 4 nodes (`A-->B B-->D D-->C and A -->C ), each one node being hosted onto an other node (A is hosted on srvA, B is hosted on srvB, C is hosted on srvC and D is hosted on D).

 ## Running the example